 We experimented with twelve attention calculation methods from three different categories: six {\em self-attention-based} methods, four {\em gradient-based} methods, and two {\em perturbation-based} methods.

-\subsubsection{Self-attention-based methods.}
+\subsubsection{Self-attention-based Methods.}

 Given that LLMs have multiple attention layers, there is currently no consensus on what is the right way to aggregate those self-attentions to explain LLMs.
 Zeng et al.~\cite{zeng2022extensive} show that the first attention layer is indicative of which tokens the model attends to, while Wan et al.~\cite{wan2022they} show that deeper attention layers are better at capturing long-distance dependencies and program structure.
-In order to perform a comprehensive analysis, we decide to experiment with three settings: (1) only using the first attention layer (denoted as {\em first}), (2) only using the last attention layer (denoted as {\em last}), and (3) using all attention layers (denoted as {\em all}).
+To perform a comprehensive analysis, we decide to experiment with three settings: (1) only using the first attention layer (denoted as {\em first}), (2) only using the last attention layer (denoted as {\em last}), and (3) using all attention layers (denoted as {\em all}).

 To aggregate self-attentions across different attention heads in a layer, we follow the previous work~\cite{zhang2022does} by summing the attention values from different heads.
 Finally, since LLMs generate code in an autoregressive manner, their attention changes in each step as they read more tokens from the input and as they generate more code.
-We are curious about what the model has attended as they read the input as well as what the model has attended as they generate code.
+We are curious about which input tokens the model highly attends to as they read the input and which input tokens the model highly attends to as they generate code.
 So we consider two experiment settings: (1) summing up the attention scores assigned to each token during the input reading process (denoted as {\em READING}), and (2) summing up the attention scores assigned to each token during the code generation process (denoted as {\em CODING}).
 Given the three settings in layer-wise attention aggregation and the two settings in step-wise attention aggregation, we have a total of six experiment settings: \textit{READING\_first}, \textit{CODING\_first}, \textit{READING\_last}, \textit{CODING\_last}, \textit{READING\_all}, and \textit{CODING\_all}.

-\subsubsection{Gradient-based methods.}
+\subsubsection{Gradient-based Methods.}